rafabelokurows/github-actions-workflows/README.md

-# Github Actions and automating data collection using R
+# Github Actions and automating data collection using Python and R

 ## Goals